Techdread/mortgage-calculator/README.md

 # Mortgage Calculator

 A modern, responsive mortgage calculator built with React, Vite, and Material-UI.
-This application helps users calculate their monthly mortgage payments and visualize their repayment schedule over time.
+This application helps users calculate their monthly mortgage payments, visualize their repayment schedule, and understand the impact of overpayments on their mortgage term.

 ## Features